odavid/typeorm-transactional-cls-hooked/README.md

 ```

 ## Unit Test Mocking
-`@Transactional` and `BaseRepository` can be mocked to prevent running any of this library code in unit tests.
+`@Transactional` and `BaseRepository` can be mocked to prevent running any of the transactional code in unit tests.

 This can be accomplished in Jest with: